Prosecutor describes commune leader’s reign at murder trial

 Hughes and Perez were best friends who had known each other since they were little, Osburn said.
-Hughes moved in with him in 1996 and helped him after Perez fled before sentencing in a child sex case in Beesville, Texas, which his attorney contends he did not commit.
+Hughes moved in with him in 1996 and helped him after Perez fled before sentencing in a child sex case, which his attorney contends he did not commit.

 Investigators initially believed Hughes drowned while trying to rescue her 2-year-old daughter from a swimming pool.